The EU's emissions trading system (ETS) aims to reduce the industry's carbon emissions. Discover how it works and why a reform is needed.

 - Stricter CO2 emissions standards for cars

-This is an update of the article originally published on 13 February 2017.
+This is an update of an article originally published on 13 February 2017.